The Citizen Science Program at Mud Valley Institute

 Quinta Vale da Lama, Lagos

-Be a part of a European soil health research program!
+Taking part in a European soil health research program!

 The ECHO program is a citizen science project focusing on European soil health.
 Citizen scientists from 9 countries, including Portugal, will work directly with ECHO Ambassadors such as Mud Valley Institute to learn about soil health and participate in collecting data that will then be analyzed and loaded into an open-source database.

-When you participate in the program you will receive your own soil sampling kit to take home and collect samples from your own site.
-You’ll use a mobile app to receive immediate feedback on the soil you collect.
-Mud Valley Institute will then collect the sample from you and send it away for analysis, where the results will added to an open access data repository.
+Participants in the program receive their own soil sampling kit to take home and collect samples from their own site.
+They will use a mobile app to receive immediate feedback on the soil collected.
+Mud Valley Institute then collects the sample and sends it away for analysis, where the results will added to an open access data repository.

 What’s in the Citizen Science Toolkit?

-This all-inclusive kit will help you to contribute to valuable environmental research.
-Inside, you will find: clear and detailed instructions to walk you through each step of the citizen science journey, a shovel for soil sampling, a variety of containers to store and analyze the soil samples, pH evaluation strips, and sterile gloves for better sample handling.
-You receive it for free when you participate in this program.
+This all-inclusive kit will help contribute to valuable environmental research.
+Inside, participants will find: clear and detailed instructions to walk them through each step of the citizen science journey, a shovel for soil sampling, a variety of containers to store and analyze the soil samples, pH evaluation strips, and sterile gloves for better sample handling.
+They receive it for free when they participate in this program.

-We will start this session with an overview of soil health and the ECHO program, presented by Dr. Cristina Cruz of the University of Lisbon.
-Then Dr. Cruz and Dr. Elodie da Silva, Chief Scientist at Mud Valley Institute, will take you into the field at Quinta Vale da Lama to teach you how to use the sampling kit and app.
-Finally, we will distribute the sampling kits to you, so that you can collect and analyze your own soil health.
+We started this session with an overview of soil health and the ECHO program.
+Then Dr. Elodie da Silva, Chief Scientist at Mud Valley Institute, took the participants into the field at Quinta Vale da Lama to teach them how to use the sampling kit and conduct soil health tests.

-This large-scale project will engage the public in protecting and restoring soils by building your skills and enhancing your knowledge on soils.
-You will actively contribute to the project’s data collection, promote soil stewardship, and foster behavioral change across the EU.
+This large-scale project will engage the public in protecting and restoring soils by building their skills and enhancing their knowledge of soils.
+They will actively contribute to the project’s data collection, promote soil stewardship, and foster behavioral change across the EU.

 The data collected will be available for use not only by scientists, but also by the general public, policy makers, farmers, landowners and other end-users, providing added value to existing data and other relevant soil monitoring initiatives.
 This will provide valuable information about the state of soil health in both Portugal and across EU Member States, helping support informed decisions about land use and conservation.

-Click here to get more information about the ECHO program and the toolkit you will receive.
+Click here to get more information about the ECHO program and its toolkit for citizen scientists.

 Quinta Vale da Lama